Thursday, March 21, 2024

 General game so abundant and easily viewed.

-The Rangers normally enquire of the guests whether there are any special request with regards sightings, be it the fauna, flora , avifauna or even the more unusual things.
+The Rangers normally enquire of the guests whether there are any special request with regards possible sightings, be it the fauna, flora , avifauna or even the more unusual things.
 Most Rangers here are very competent, with a broad spectrum of knowledge.
 This adds so much value to the experience.
 Our guide at Zebra Hills Safari Lodge was most informative and enthusiastic, with ‘bush eyes’ second to none, finding photographic opportunities for Lana and I of our favourite animals and bird species.

 A Tawny Eagle